nutanix-cloud-native/opendocs/docs/gpt-in-a-box/kubernetes/v0.2/inference_requests.md

-Kubeflow serving can be inferenced and managed through it's Inference APIs.
+Kubeflow serving can be inferenced and managed through its Inference APIs.
 Find out more about Kubeflow serving APIs in the official [Inference API](https://kserve.github.io/website/0.8/modelserving/v1beta1/torchserve/#model-inference) documentation.

 ### Set HOST and PORT
 The first step is to [determine the ingress IP and ports](https://kserve.github.io/website/0.8/get_started/first_isvc/#4-determine-the-ingress-ip-and-ports) and set INGRESS_HOST and INGRESS_PORT.